Application Period for spring 2023 will be open in August. Please check this website later in summer for the update.

-- You may contact the Department Chair, Dr. Charles Liu, at email@example.com for any other question.
+- You may contact the Department Chair, Dr. Charles Liu, at firstname.lastname@example.org for any other questions.

 After Admission FAQs

 - Note that the applicants who meet all the University requirements are admitted in one of the four following categories: Graduate Classified, Graduate Conditionally Classified, Post-Baccalaureate Classified and Post-Baccalaureate Unclassified.
 (For more information please visit the following website: Graduate and Post-Baccalaureate Admission Requirements).
-Conditional classification does not entail taking additional courses beyond the 30 unit requirement, unless your major was not in Electrical Engineering and/or you are missing prerequisites for courses on your program.
+The conditional classification does not entail taking additional courses beyond the 30 unit requirement unless your major was not in Electrical Engineering and/or you are missing prerequisites for courses on your program.

 - The Electrical and Computer Engineering Department will conduct advisement/orientation sessions for new incoming graduate students to set up a study plan and determine which prerequisite courses must be taken prior to beginning any courses for their graduate program.
-(Advisement/orientation date for new incoming graduate students for Spring 2020 semester will be posted prior to the beginning of spring)
+(Advisement/orientation date for new incoming graduate students for Spring 2022 semester will be posted prior to the beginning of spring)

-For questions regarding MSEE Program Graduate Admissions, contact us: ECSTGradAdmission@calstatela.edu
+For questions regarding EE, M.S.
+Program Graduate Admissions, contact us: ECSTGradAdmission@calstatela.edu